meghajujare/Text-Summarization/README.md

 - **Cohere API** for providing powerful language models for text summarization 💡.
 - **Streamlit** for making it easy to create interactive web apps 🌍.

-- **🙏**: For acknowledgment.

----

-Feel free to copy this README and modify as needed for your app.
-If you'd like any more changes or need help with additional sections, let me know! 😄